Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Introduction

-\paragraph{Contributions.} (1) A scalar reward hinting method that injects solver ordering into GRPO without modifying the fine-tuning data; (2) a bootstrapped scaling procedure that normalizes heterogeneous reward magnitudes, enabling controlled mixture studies; and (3) empirical evidence on Sudoku that coarse ordering signals, when mixed with correctness, improve RL post-training accuracy.
+\paragraph{Contributions.} (1) A scalar reward hinting method that injects solver ordering into GRPO without modifying the fine-tuning data; (2) a bootstrapped scaling procedure that normalizes heterogeneous reward magnitudes, enabling controlled mixture studies; and (3) empirical evidence on Zebra puzzles that coarse ordering signals, when mixed with correctness, improve RL post-training accuracy.